ph/magento-moneris/README.markdown

 Pier-Hugues Pellerin ph - at - heykimo.com

-Thanks to Antoine Girard - toine.ca if you need magento integration contact him.
+Thanks to Antoine Girard - antoinegirard.com if you need magento integration contact him.

 # .